Soluto/tweek/CONTRIBUTING.md

 - services (all tweek microservices)
    - api (rest api for getting configurations and updating context)
+   - authoring (rest api for reading and editing keys definitions/manifests)
    - editor (admin ui for editing rules and managing Tweek)
    - management ("CI" and serving layer for new rules)
    - git-service (stand along git rules repository for dev & testing)